MartiMarch/marti-march-website/content/en/posts/how-my-on-premise-private-cloud-was-built.md

 # Chapter 1: The problem

 I enjoy creating new solutions and trying to make money.
 But I'm just one person, not a company.
-That means I need to optimize my spending, otherwise, I could end up homeless.
+That means I need to optimize my spending, otherwise, I could end up wasting a lot of time and money.
 Trying to build something can get very expensive, and in the IT world, it can become massively expensive.
 So, here's my first problem: money (yeah, the usual one).
 The second problem is about intellectual property.
 When someone is working on a new solution, sharing it publicly without considering the legal side can be risky—especially if there’s any hope of future profit.
 I know, I know...
 I'm aware I probably won't make a dime, but, who knows?